zivpug/CSS2WAA/README.md

 ### What is this
 css2waa will convert a CSS keyframes (in a string) into a Web Animation API animation object.
-Web Animation API options should be added separately, since it's a plain object that requires no conversion.
+Web Animation API options should be added separately, since it"s a plain object that requires no conversion.

 ### Sample
 ```
-import {css2waa} from 'CSS2WAA';
+import {css2waa} from "CSS2WAA";

-const myCssKeyframes = '@keyframes slidein {
+const myCssKeyframes = "@keyframes slidein {
   from {
     margin-left:100%;
     width:300%